NLeSC/eSalsa-MPI/example/README.md

     location1 192.168.0.5 6677

-and the "location-ocn.config" looks like this:
+and the "location2.config" looks like this:

     location2 192.168.0.5 6677

-Note that the <name> in each of these config files should match one of the names defined in the "server.config" file.
+Note that the "name" in each of these config files should match one of the names defined in the "server.config" file.

-The "<server address> <server port>" should contain the IP address and port number at which the server can be reached.
+The "server address server port" should contain the IP address and port number at which the server can be reached.